jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 ---
 Greetings fellow hackers!
 Last here, today we will take a look at a well known technique used by attackers in AD environments, the infamous *overpass-the-hash*.

-"bUt lAsT, pAsS tHe HaSh iS sO 1997!11!1!!" you could say.
+"BuT lAsT, pAsS tHe HaSh iS sO 1997!11!1!!" you could say.
 And you would be right, partly.
 Time for an anecdote!
 It was the beginning of 2018 and I was attending a conference with some teammates.
 A guy was giving a talk about attacking Active Directory and at some point he talked about the _pass-the-hash_ attack.
 One of my mates (who definitely was not [G](https://twitter.com/0x1911), I swear!) said "Come on, 2018 and people are still talking about passing the hash?".

 Well G, here I am, Anno Domini 2020 and still talking about (over)passing the hash!